Zeo-shark/Irisys-Mall-Crowd-Counting-Challenge/README.md

 IE.g.In a shopping mall with 5 adjacent shops, can the solution give count of people in each shop and aggregate it at the mall level in a live scenario where there is a continuous camera feed in each shop and the corridor.
 State assumptions used.

-Team Name- CCC5_SOA
+***Team Name- CCC5_SOA***

-Project Details:
+## Project Details:

+## Project Implementation:
+1. People Counting System for Shopping Malls: [https://github.com/Zeo-shark/People-Counting-System-for-Shopping-Malls](https://github.com/Zeo-shark/People-Counting-System-for-Shopping-Malls).

+3. People Couter in Crowded Mall: [https://github.com/Zeo-shark/People-Counter-in-Crowded-Mall](https://github.com/Zeo-shark/People-Counter-in-Crowded-Mall).